Ways We Do Community

 While it is not a requirement to attend Communion Class before receiving Communion, we strongly encourage families to attend because learning about this sacrament can deepen its meaning.

-Do you want to learn more about Holy Communion at Shepherd of the Valley?
+Learn more about Holy Communion at Shepherd of the Valley.

 Senior Choir